komar41/vigma/README.md

 ## Project Setup

-Download a zipped version of emogis from [here](https://github.com/komar41/eMoGis).
+Download a zipped version of VIGMA from [here](https://github.com/komar41/vigma).
 Check the image below for reference on how to download the zip file from the link.

 <img src="download.png" width="800">

 Unzip the folder.
-Now, open a terminal inside the **eMoGis** folder.
+Now, open a terminal inside the **VIGMA** folder.

-- Run the following commands in the terminal to install the necessary dependencies for the **eMoGis** Python library (Ignore the lines with hash (**#**).
+- Run the following commands in the terminal to install the necessary dependencies for the **VIGMA** Python library (Ignore the lines with hash (**#**).
 Those are comments explaining each command):

   ```bash
   # Navigate to the notebooks directory